Zyrab/parsect/README.md

 - Parses SVG strings or files into structured JSON
 - Supports common shape types: `path`, `rect`, `circle`, `line`, `ellipse`, `polygon`, `polyline`
-- Handles styles like `fill`, `stroke`, `opacity`, gradients (linear/radial)
+- Handles styles like `fill`, `stroke`, `opacity`, gradients (linear)
 - Converts each shape into Canvas-friendly `Path2D` commands
 - Includes a debug view for visualizing shapes individually
-- Allows grouping and merging of similar shapes (e.g. same fill/stroke) to reduce draw calls

 ---

 ## 🧠 Why I Built It

-I wanted to use SVG art in a canvas-based game but I needed full control over how things are drawn, styled, optimized, and eventually *edited*.
+I wanted to use SVG art in a canvas-based game but I needed full control over how things are drawn, styled, optimized, and eventually _edited_.
 SVG is great, but canvas is faster for interactive environments.

 So instead of relying on black-box libraries, I wrote my own parser: